joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2020-11-09-noon-now-sings-my-soul-psalm.md

 </div>
 My God.
   Keep me close to you.
-  Let me see tour face.
+  Let me see your face.
   Just this once.
   So I can behold your beauty.
   If I die then so be it.